 - 42 W (~1 h 30 min of use) – Gaming – Witcher 3, Balanced Mode, screen at 40%, Wi-Fi ON, fps limit of 40.

 This configuration comes with a 180 W power-brick, but actually a compact one for its capacity.
-There’s no quick charging, so the battery fills up in about 1 hour and 30 min.
+There’s no quick charging, so the battery fills up in between 1 hour and 30 min and 2 hours.

 Price and availability